Frequently Asked Questions

 Q: What types of therapy do you offer?

-A: Our licensed therapists specialize in treating trauma, couples therapy, anxiety or panic attacks, depression, mood instability, eating / body image issues, ADHD, maternal mental health, grief, OCD, religious trauma, compulsive spending/eating/drinking, and more.
+A: Our licensed therapists specialize in treating trauma, relational and attachment issues, anxiety and burnout, panic attacks, depression, mood instability, eating / body image issues, ADHD, maternal mental health, grief, OCD, religious trauma, and more.
 Sessions may be in-person or virtual.

 Q: Do you see couples?